Concentration of Contractive Stochastic Approximation: Additive and Multiplicative Noise: Main Results

-Note that Assumption \ref{as:Lip} is automatically satisfied when the SA update equation is linear, i.e., $ x_{k+1} = x_k + \alpha_k(A(Y_k) x_k - b(Y_k))$, where $A(\cdot)$ and $b(\cdot)$ are bounded functions.
-The terminology ``multiplicative noise'' is in fact inspired by linear SA.
-In addition, variants of nonlinear SA algorithms also satisfy Assumption \ref{as:Lip}.
-A typical example is the celebrated $Q$-learning algorithm for solving the RL problem, which will be studied in Section \ref{subsec:Q-learning}.
+Assumption \ref{as:multi} then follows from combining Eqs. (\ref{lip1}) and (\ref{lip2}) with triangle inequality.
+Note that Assumption \ref{as:Lip} is automatically satisfied in linear SA, which has the update equation $ x_{k+1} = x_k + \alpha_k(A(Y_k) x_k - b(Y_k))$, where $A(\cdot)$ and $b(\cdot)$ are bounded functions.
+In fact, the terminology ``multiplicative noise'' is inspired by linear SA.

-For SA with multiplicative noise, while the iterates $\{x_k\}$ may not be uniformly bounded by a constant, which is the major challenge in the analysis, they in fact admit time-varying almost sure bounds.
-This is presented in the following proposition, and serves as the first step in establishing our maximal concentration bounds.
-Let $D=\sigma+\gamma_c-1$, where $\sigma$ is from Assumption \ref{as:multi} and $\gamma_c$ is the contraction factor defined in Assumption \ref{as:contraction}.
-We consider using linearly diminishing stepsizes of the form $\alpha_k=\alpha/(k+h)$, where $\alpha,h>0$.